rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-linux/_index.md

 weight: 2
 ---

-_Experimental as of Rancher v2.5.4_
+_Available as of Rancher v2.5.4_

+> This is an experimental feature.

 We are excited to introduce a new, simpler way to install Rancher called RancherD.